-The entrance is through a large arched wooden door sitting underneath pointed arched patterned windows, and the courtyard, which was as an exercise yard for inmates, is now a fragrant landscaped garden full of flowers and herbs, designed around a pavilion.
+The entrance is through a large arched wooden door sitting underneath pointed-arched patterned windows, and the courtyard, which was an exercise yard for inmates, is now a fragrant landscaped garden full of flowers and herbs, designed around a pavilion.
 This is used as the hotel’s breakfast area and the main hotel restaurant.

-Dining facilities include “Seasons Restaurant”, serving international cuisine; the “Winter Garden”, for afternoon tea and cocktails and the “Blue Room”, a cosy lounge for afternoon tea, cocktails and after-dinner drinks.
+Dining facilities include “Seasons Restaurant”, serving international cuisine; the “Winter Garden”, for afternoon tea and cocktails and the “Blue Room”, a cozy lounge for afternoon tea, cocktails, and after-dinner drinks.
 Breakfast is either served in the pavilion in the courtyard or outside on the veranda and is an extravagant buffet.
 Later in the day, the area turns into the Seasons Restaurant.

 Homely rooms showcase traditional-style wooden furniture and art that reminds you of Istanbul’s Ottoman past, and almost all can house an extra bed.
 Children are welcomed at no extra charge.
 The best rooms look into the courtyard.
 Cheaper rooms face the street.
 The large bathrooms feature soaking tubs, separate showers, the WCs in a separate enclosure, Four Season’s toiletries, hairdryers, magnifying mirrors, and an ample supply of oversized 100% cotton towels.